 Important: The $1,000 fee is paid by the employer.
 If anyone asks you to pay for the LMIA, that's a violation of Canadian immigration law and likely a scam.

-How LMIA job offers affect your CRS score
+How LMIA job offers affect Express Entry now

-What makes a job offer "valid" for CRS points?
+What makes a job offer valid for Express Entry eligibility?

 - Supported by a positive LMIA (or be LMIA-exempt under specific categories)